Gut microbiome linked to health or certain diseases.

 - Eat prebiotic foods, too.
 Prebiotics are non-digestible carbohydrates—fibers that can’t be digested by your body, but that essentially create a feeding ground in your gut for good bacteria and help with digestion.
 They include foods like garlic, bananas, asparagus, apples, whole grains, and legumes.

 Know that gut health is not merely about food!
 Healthy lifestyle choices, including avoiding stress, getting enough sleep, and exercising regularly all contribute to a happy gut.
-If your diet is in order and your lifestyle is healthy but you’re still suffering from digestive issues, however, then it may be time to add some supplements to your diet.
+If your diet is in order and your lifestyle is healthy but you’re still suffering from digestive issues, it may be time to add some supplements to your diet.
 Probiotics and prebiotics come in whole-food form, but there are also many engineered supplements meant to provide an extra boost.
 Ask your doctor or dietician to recommend a probiotic supplement that’s right for you.

 Great gut health means more than avoiding an upset stomach.
 Taking care of your microbiome is a way of taking care of your whole body so you can run faster, live longer, think more clearly, and straight-up feel better, all the time.